boxwise/boxtribute/README.md

 ## How do I get set up?

-These are the most basic steps to get frontend and backend up and running.
-At the end of this section, there are links to further instructions to set-up additional tools for your frontend and backend environment.
+These are the most basic steps to get front-end and back-end up and running.
+At the end of this section, there are links to further instructions to set-up additional tools for your front-end and back-end environment.

 1. Create a .env-file with the environment variables.
 Therefore, copy/paste `example.env` and rename it `.env`